DmitriySh/system-design-course/02-caching-api-and-observability/Lecture.md

 Key terms:
  - `Cache miss` = the requested key was not found in the cache
  - `Cache Hit` = the requested key was found in the cache
- - `Hit ratio` = the percentage of hits of requests to the cache (effectiveness of caching)
+ - `Hit ratio` = percentage of hits of requests to the cache (caching is more effective if value closer to 100%)
  - `Hot key` = a key that is accessed frequently, or with a high frequency
  - `Cache warming` = proactive technique to preload data into a cache before it is actually needed by the system
  - `Cache invalidation` = push away the data from the cache memory when the data is outdated
+ - `Expired rate` = percentage of records deleted after TTL expires (caching is ineffective if value higher 50%)
+ - `Eviction rate` = percentage of cache entries evicted when the memory limit is reached (caching is ineffective if value higher 50%)

 What data should be cached?
- - can change frequently (lifetime in seconds)
+ - can change frequently (lifetime in seconds) - no need to be cached
- - can change not frequently (lifetime in minutes/hours)
+ - can change not frequently (lifetime in minutes/hours) - caching could help or not
- - can change rarely (lifetime in days/months)
+ - can change rarely (lifetime in days/months) - caching should help

 Is caching <span style="color:green">useful</span> or <span style="color:red">harmful</span>?
  - <span style="color:green">useful</span>: caching helps to speed up the response to a request;